 All you have to do is figure out what’s next.
-This comes from David Allen’s Getting Things Done, which is a terrific system if you’re mentally ill enough to do all the ritual.
+This comes from David Allen’s venerable book, Getting Things Done, which is a terrific system if you’re mentally ill enough to do all the ritual.
 (I have been, at various points, and I love it, but most people aren’t.)
 But the ritual is mostly optional.

 Just get an idea of what one action you should take next that will take you kinda sorta in the right direction.

-If you’re going to San Francisco from New York, your next action might be “get on Mapquest to figure out what roads go west out of town.”
+If you’re going to San Francisco from New York, your next action might be “get on Google Maps to figure out what roads go west out of town.”
 Or it could be “call Greyhound and see what a ticket will cost me.”
 Or it might even be “wait until the sun goes down to see where west is.”

 Those are all legit.
 They all set you up to start moving in the right direction.

 Your brain might start blaring like a smoke alarm with 2,000 things you need to do next.
 You can’t do 2,000 things right now.
 Write down the things you think are at least somewhat important.
 Then pick just one to do next.

 Allen is very smart about this.
 It has to be the single next thing to take action on.
 Not “get both of my COVID vaccines” or “find $900 for an airline ticket,” but “check Craigslist tomorrow morning for temp job” or “send mom a birthday card so I can hit her up for money next week.”

 If you can’t do it in 20 minutes, it’s probably not the next action.
 Find the next action.